 The Old Testament continues with an array of stories showing how land-use and covenant righteousness cannot be separated.
 Virtually each of the prophets repeats the same warning: murder and the misuse of land will be severely judged and expelled.
 This is true of Amos (7:17), and Hosea (9:2-3).
 But perhaps this is most central to the devastating words of Jeremiah (3:19-20, 7:5-7).
 For Jeremiah, the future of the nation’s history is inevitable: it will lead to loss and exile.
 God himself will stir the king of Babylon (“my servant”) to come against the land and devour it (25:8-9, 27:6).

 God tells the people of Israel, “because of sin throughout your country, through your own fault you will lose the inheritance I gave you.”
-(Jeremiah 17:3-4) To hold this land is to embrace the contingency of life there.
+(Jeremiah 17:3-4).
+To hold this land is to embrace the contingency of life there.
 Security depends on complete and utter loyalty to God’s covenant.
 The promise of the land is anchored to the covenant, and life in the land is contingent on upholding the righteousness expected by God.
 The land was a conditional gift; it wasn’t a birthright.
-Israel did not understand this; thus they were exiled to Babylon.
+They did not understand this; and thus, they were exiled out of the land, never to have ownership of it again.

 The Return With a Twist

-After the 70 year exile into Babylon, God would make it clear that the return to the promised land would be different this time:
+After a 70-year exile in Babylon, God would make it clear that the return to the promised land would be different this time:

 “You are to allot it as an inheritance for yourselves and for the foreigners residing among you and who have children.
 You are to consider them as native-born Israelites; along with you they are to be allotted an inheritance among the tribes of Israel.
 In whatever tribe a foreigner resides, there you are to give them their inheritance,” declares the Sovereign Lord.